Notice of Privacy Practices

 2. What are Treatment, Payment, and Health Care Operations?
 Treatment may include sharing information among health care providers and/or mental health clinicians involved in your care.
 For example, your physician may share information about your condition with the pharmacist to discuss appropriate medication or with a radiologist or other consultants in order to make a diagnosis.
 SHS may use your PHI as required by your insurer to obtain payment for your treatment.
 We also may use and disclose your PHI to improve the quality of care, e.g., for review and training purposes.

-3. What Are Other Ways SHS May Use your PHI?
-Unless you ask for restrictions on a specific use or disclosure, your PHI may be used for the following purposes:
+3. What Are Other Ways SHS May Use Your Treatment Records?
+Unless you ask for restrictions on a specific use or disclosure, your treatment records may be used for the following purposes:

 Appointment Reminders and Treatment calls- SHS may contact you to provide appointment reminders or information about treatment plans, medication or test results, other health-related benefits and services that may be of interest